Proquror/SillyTavern-Infoboard-Extended/README.md

 ```
 </summary>
 </details>

----

-## Credits

-Huge thanks to KanonMama for creating the Infoboard extension and providing the foundation this fork to exist.

-All original ideas, implementations, and contributions from the original project belong to their [respective author](https://github.com/KanonMama).

 This fork focuses on additional UI options and some features while building upon the foundation that was already created.